riotkit-org/backup-repository/docs/source/configuration-reference.rst

     GET /auth/roles?_token=test-token-full-permissions

-There is also an always up-to-date permissions list, taken directly from the recent version of the application.
+There is also an always up-to-date permissions list, taken directly from the current version of the application for which the documentation you are browsing.

 How to read the list by example: